matews-sousa/portfolio/_projects/spotify-playlist-generator.md

 ## Approach I Used

 The user authenticate yourself with NextAuth in their Spotify Account, when they are authenticated, they are able to search songs and get suggestions for a playlist, append songs to the playlist and create in Spotify.

-## Stack

-- Next.js, for Server Side Rendering
-- NextAuth, for easy authentication with the Spotify Web API
-- ChakraUI, for styling in a consistant way
-- Spotify Web API, for authentication, data fetching and creating playlists

 ## Challenges